Offline licensing

 To verify the token, you can use any JWT library available in your programming language.
 Here are some tips you should follow:

-• The token is signed using an ES256 key pair.
+- The token is signed using an ES256 key pair.
 The public key is in the dashboard.

-• You should not ask the user to activate a license if the token is expired but was valid at some point.
+productIdanddeviceIdentifierto make sure the token is valid for the current product and device. - Do not ask the user to activate a license if the token is expired but was valid at some point.

 The token should be verified when the app starts, but it can also be verified periodically.